 Keeping a prayer journal provides you with a quick reference to people and situations that you want to pray for as well as things that you want to praise Him for.
 This comes in handy when the kids unexpectedly play quietly together and you have a few quick minutes to pray.
-Faithful Farmwife members can download this free prayer journal cover in my Member Resource Library.
-Your download will have James 5:13 instead of the initials and year shown in my personal photo.
+A Cup Full of Joy members can download this free prayer journal cover in my Member Resource Library.
+Just put this cover on the front of a notebook or binder and start jotting down your prayers.

 Mental/Emotional Self-Care Ideas for Moms

 My FAVORITE thing to do is wrap up in a cozy blanket with coffee and a good book while the kiddos nap or play.
 You should also be sure that you are getting enough sleep at night.

 I love to turn on inspiring & educational podcast episodes while I complete housework and farm chores.
 My current favorite podcasts are- The Purposeful Home Podcast, A Slob Comes Clean, Wild + Free, Parenting on Purpose, God Centered Mom, North Country Farmer, and Modern Homesteading.

 Purchase an adult coloring book or print some free coloring pages that you can find on Pinterest.
 Then sit down and color with the kiddos!